stenslae/SecurityWriteups/Notes_And_Reports/ICS/iot_communication.md

 To further dive into this, there's a IoT version of the OSI model stack accoring to RF Wireless World.
 It's a bit of a stretch, but still a cool model to talk about, and I'm naming it the IoTSI (Internet of Things System Interconnection) model for the purposes of these notes.

 1. **Physical Layer** - The communication between the real world and sensors.
-This uses magic sensor technology that boils down to fancy multimeters.
+This uses magic sensor technology.
 2. **Processing Layer** - How data gets processed.
 Microcontrollers and what not.
 3. **Hardware Interface Layer** - How hardware talks to each other.
 CAN, SCI, SPI, I2C, and all that fun stuff.
 It's the 1s and 0s put onto voltage lines.
 4. **RF Layer** - This is where we drop the wires and go into zapping electromagnetic signals across different ranges.
 This uses Wi-Fi, Bluetooth, Zigbee, Z-Wave, NFC, RFID, GSM, 5G, etc.